 Dr. Shane specializes in technical assistance related to police policy and practice issues, research, evaluation, training, and litigation support.
 Dr. Shane typically works with mayors and city councils, county executives and county commissions, police executives (chief, sheriff, director, commissioner), labor unions, joint committees, and law firms.

-Dr. Shane conducts training in several disciplines including criminal investigations, data analysis and statistics, use of force, performance management, data analysis, and problem-oriented policing (POP).
+Dr. Shane conducts training in several disciplines including criminal investigations, data analysis and statistics, use of force, performance management, and problem-oriented policing (POP).

-Litigation support is the process of providing consultation and support services to attorneys, government agencies or insurance companies regarding current and pending cases.
+Litigation support is the process of providing consultation and support services to attorneys, government agencies or insurance companies regarding current and pending lawsuits.

 Dr. Shane provides support for a wide variety of police policy and practice cases including §1983 civil rights cases, pattern or practice investigations, use of force, criminal investigations, confidential informants, internal affairs, discipline, statistics, and show-up identifications among the many.
 Dr. Shane's first-hand experience with U.S. law enforcement and international police leaders enables him to easily assist attorneys and organizations facing complex legal matters